-During AR 5 and AR 6, Year 5 traffic counts were taken in Spring 2006 and completed in the Fall.
-The 2006 Monitoring Report concluded that the adjusted AM inbound count totaled 3,048 vehicles, which fell below the 90% confidence interval by -391 trips.
-The adjusted PM outbound count totaled 3,427 vehicles, which is a decrease of 19 vehicles above the baseline and 164 vehicles less than the 1% interval.
-The 2006 Trip Credit Report identified 223.36 trip credits for the 2006 Monitoring Report.
-The County planning office verified and accepted the 2006 Trip Credit Report data and does not anticipate any significant changes to the data.
+During AR 6 and AR 7, Year 6 traffic counts were taken in Spring 2007 and completed in Fall 2007.
+The 2007 Monitoring Report concluded that the adjusted AM inbound count totaled 3,058 vehicles, which fell below the 90% confidence interval by 381 trips.
+The adjusted PM outbound count totaled 3,494 vehicles, which is an increase of 61 vehicles above the baseline and does not trigger the 1% interval.
+Therefore no additional mitigation is required.
+The 2007 Trip Credit Report identified 201 trip credits for the 2007 Monitoring Report.
+The County planning office verified and accepted the 2007 Trip Credit Report data and does not anticipate any significant changes to the data.

-The 2006 traffic monitoring cordon locations remain the same and are shown on Map A-4, Appendix A. Data and analysis of these counts, reported in January 2006 (Korve 2006), are provided in Appendix D of this annual report.
+The 2007 traffic monitoring cordon locations remain the same and are shown on Map A-4, Appendix A. Data and analysis of these counts, reported in November 2007 (DMJM HARRIS/AECOM 2007), are provided in Appendix D of this annual report.

-GUP Condition H: Parking During AR 6 reporting period, all parking projects were in compliance with GUP Condition H. For more information, see Section II, Table 4 and Appendix B, Appendix C-3, Map C-3 and Figure 5.
-GUP Condition I: Parks and Recreation Facilities Stanford entered into an agreement with the County on January 3, 2006 to construct the S1 trail in Santa Clara County and to make an offer to Los Altos Hills for the funding of a trail extension through that town.
-Stanford submitted plans for construction permits for the S1 trail in compliance with the term of the agreement reached with the County.
-Construction of the S1 trail began on June 21, 2006 and was halted on July 7, 2006 when the Committee for Green Foothills brought a lawsuit.
-Stanford has decided not to proceed with construction of the S1 trail until the lawsuit regarding the Trails Agreement is completely resolved.
-GUP Condition J: California Tiger Salamander Two projects (Roble Hall and Durand House Renovations) approved during the reporting period are located in the California tiger salamander (CTS) Management Zone.
-However, these projects would not affect CTS habitat because they are located in already disturbed areas and are interior remodeling only.
-GUP Condition K: Biological Resources One project that was proposed during the AR 6 reporting period was located in the West Campus development district.
-This project entails construction of a golf practice field for students and includes relocation of the Searsville path.
-A biological survey for this project was not necessary.
-Five projects that began construction during the current reporting period required pre-construction surveys for breeding raptors and migratory birds.
+GUP Condition H: Parking

+During AR 7 reporting period, all parking projects were in compliance with GUP Condition H. For more information, see Section II, Table 4 and Appendix B, Appendix C-3, Map C-3 and Figure 5.

+GUP Condition 1: Parks and Recreation Facilities

+Stanford entered into an agreement with the County on January 3, 2006 to construct the S1 trail in Santa Clara County and to make an offer to Los Altos Hills for the funding of a trail extension through that town.
+Stanford submitted plans for a construction permit for the S1 trail in compliance with the term of the agreement reached with the County.
+On June 9, 2006, Committee for Green Foothills filed a lawsuit.
+Stanford began construction of the S1 trail on June 21, 2006 and halted on July 7, 2006.
+Stanford will not proceed with the construction of the S1 trail until the lawsuit is resolved.

+GUP Condition J: California Tiger Salamander

+An ASA Small Project Exemption was approved for the Black Community Service Center for expanding the deck, and providing for door and window replacements.
+Due to the limited nature of the project, it was determined there would be no effect on the CTS habitat.

+GUP Condition K: Biological Resources

+One project, Childcare Center, required a focused survey for special-status plants.
+The results showed negative findings for rare plants on the site.

+Three projects that either received ASA approval, or began construction during the current reporting period required preconstruction surveys for breeding raptors and migratory birds.
 For more information, see Appendix B, Condition K.2.

+A pre-construction survey was also conducted during the AR 7 reporting period for the SEIPER Auditorium; however this project is currently awaiting planning approval.

-Three projects (Football Stadium Renovation Project, Munger Graduate Housing, and Environment and Energy Building Project) approved during this period will affect trees protected by the
+Three projects (Learning Knowledge Center Loading Dock, Ford Center Addition, and Childcare Center) approved during this period will affect trees protected by the Stanford Community Plan policies and project-specific conditions of approval.

-III.
-Overview of Monitoring During Sixth Year

-Stanford Community Plan policies and project-specific conditions of approval.
 Affected trees have been or will be relocated or replaced in accordance with the Stanford Community Plan Policy SCP-RC (i)7 and other County requirements.
 Details are provided in Appendix B, Condition K.4.